scholarslab/digital-collect-toolkit/docs/omeka-setup/custom-theme.md

 ![Screen shot of Theme Configuration page]({{ site.url }}{{ site.baseurl }}/assets/images/theme-config.png)

-### Customize your site's color scheme
+### Customize your Site's Color Scheme
 {: .text-beta}
 Use this section to customize your site's color scheme.
 These boxes will automatically fill in with our UVA theme colors, you can change them for your site.
+You must use a six-character hexadecimal color value, including the `#`.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/theme-colors.png" alt="Screen shot of Theme Configuration page" width="600rem"/>